 It’s late.
 You’re about to go to bed.
 Just before you shut down your computer, you notice an ad for the Greek islands.
 You close your eyes.
 You can feel the sun gently massaging your back as your feet paddle the surface of the turquoise water.
 All is clear sailing as you enjoy the pleasures of a crisp white wine on the deck of your dream yacht charter.

 What you’re probably not envisioning is getting lost at sea after fog sets you off course.
 Sailing is an incredible experience.
 You can explore places that most visitors never see, and you can take full charge over where you go.
 That said, you have to know what you’re doing, and you need to be prepared for the worst.
-Here are a few safety tips to help guide you out of the fog and back to safety.
+First of all, know where to get the boat parts you need.
+And if you do get lost in the mist, here are a few safety tips to help guide you out of the fog and back to safety.

 A beautiful misty morning can be a sailor’s nightmare